I’ve just played through the endgame in Zelda: The Breath of the Wild and I’ve to say that Iwas disappointed.

 I expected the castle to be as large an area as the other main regions on the map.
 However, only 18 minutes after entering the castle, I’d already defeated Ganon and felt disappointed with the endgame.
 I’d expected so much more of the final stage!

 Shouldn’t Castle Hyrule have been more of a maze?
 I expected the whole thing to be one giant maze!
 Depending on where you enter the castle from, there are some simple puzzles you can choose to traverse.
 Optionally, you can just fly up the castle walls from the outside.

 There isn’t much more to this final stage than finding Ganon.
 I don’t know about you, but I’d expected so much more.
-What I really miss is for more of the elements of the game to play a role in the endgame, really.
+What I miss is for more of the elements of the game to play a role in the endgame, really.
 The boss battle itself was disappointingly bland on its own.
-However, there is so much more to the game than the fighting!
+However, there’s so much more to the game than the fighting!

 At one part of the game, Link has to dress up as a woman to enter a women-only town out in the desert.
 So I’d expected to sneak past guards and play masquerade at some point of the endgame.

 The game has a lot of focus on cooking and preparing dishes.
 Links learns to cook different meals through reading, quests, experimentation, and non-playable characters in the game.
 I’m not entirely sure what I’d expected, but I did expect it to play some part of the endgame.
 Maybe not a “Cooking with Moblins” contest or something silly, but possibly something requiring Link to demonstrate his cooking prowess to solve a puzzle.